 Once it's “active,” a sourdough starter can be used to create sourdough breads of all kinds.
 I have a whole chapter of pure sourdough breads in my bread book, GFOAS Bakes Bread.

-Tools and ingredients + general rules to make this wild yeast gluten free sourdough starter recipe
+Tools and ingredients needed to make a gluten free sourdough starter

 What gluten free flours should I use to make a gf sourdough starter?